 If you do not feel you have space for a hoistway, there are options like the Symmetry Shaftless Home Elevator you may want to consider.

 Machine rooms are where the functional components that make home elevators work are installed.
 This room will normally contain the control box, hydraulic tank, or drum motor and cables.
 A machine room typically requires a 30” wide x 36” deep working space in front of the controller.

 Certain elevator drives do not require a machine room; these home elevators are often referred to as machine room-less (MRL) elevators.
 If you have the desire and ability to use an MRL elevator, the motor and controller will be mounted inside the elevator shaft, typically at the top of the hoistway.

 3. The Structure

 The elevator structure anchors to a wall in the shaft.
 It consists of the guide rails, rail brackets, counterweight system, and some mechanical devices that will vary depending on the drive system.
-The elevator car will travel up and down on the structure.
+The elevator car travels up and down on this structure.
 The structure is the part of the home elevator that transmits power and provides stability.

 4. The Car

 The elevator car is the final part of the elevator.
 This is the part that the user gets to see most often and can be customized to match the style and decor of your home.
 Read more on home elevator customization here.